 1.A wise son heeds correction from a father, but a scorner does not heed rebuke.

-2. By the fruit of a man’s mouth will he eat what is good, but the soul of those who deal treacherously, violence.
+2. By the fruit of a man’s mouth will he eat what is good, but the soul of those who deal treacherously dines on violence.

-3. He who guards his mouth guards his soul; keeping his lips wide open would be his destruction.
+3. He who guards his mouth guards his soul; he who opens wide his lips shall have destruction.

 4. The soul of the sluggard wants but has not, but the soul of diligent men will be made fat.

-5. A righteous man hates anything deceptive, but a wicked man stinks and causes shame.
+5. A righteous man hates anything deceptive, but a wicked man is odious and causes shame.

 6. Righteousness keeps him who is blameless in the way, but wickedness brings a sinner to ruin.